isabella232/gimp-book-painting/parametric-brushes.md

 ### Dry Media Experiments
 I thought to begin with classic main dry media as pencil, crayon, charcoal and pastel.

-I think that an unique dynamic is capable emulate practically all these dry medias.
-Is possible to identify many brushes, raster and/or parametric, that can be utilized with this paint dynamic … more opaque and darken is possible emulate charcoal and oil crayon … less opaque and lighter, the dry crayons and pencils.

-Basically the paint dynamic emulates the technique and the brush emulates the stain quality and characteristics of the medium, but this is not always true, what I am saying is: that in certain cases some stain marks could be alone and without paint dynamics represents a good mark for a dry medium, but with limitations to use effectively to paint.
-In general, a good paint dynamics dedicated to a paint technique, e.g., dry media, it could work with many stain marks also with marks thought or pulled by another medium as watercolor, for instance.

 <figure><img src="parametric-brushes.assets/parametric-brushes-deveze-dry-media-test.png" width="640" title="Dry Media by Gustavo Deveze" /><br><figcaption>Gustavo Deveze drawing with the Dry Media paint dynamics with the brush set of parametric brushes.</figcaption></figure>